 You are provided temporary living, and your renters insurance policy also provides coverage for loss of use insurance.
 In this specific case, this means that it will cover your living expenses outside of your apartment, like hotel payments, food, and even the cost of traveling yourself, if required.

-For instance, if a kitchen fire spreads and the only damage it does is large amounts of smoke damage, making it required for you to move out for around two weeks, your Insurance covers you and will help with the cost instead of you needing to pay out of your own pocket.
+For instance, if a kitchen fire spreads and causes heavy smoke damage, forcing you to move out for two weeks, your Renters Insurance Fire coverage will help pay for temporary living expenses instead of you paying out of pocket.

 With this provision, there is no additional financial strain, which is helpful in the case of recovery.
 Without a renters Insurance coupled with fire coverage, you would be paying, in a way.
 Again, double paying.
 Rent, and on top, temporary accommodation.